Neutron: An Implementation of the Transformer Translation Model and its Variants: Features

-The reason why we cleaning training set with subword units is that those rare words in dirty sentence pairs are likely to be segmented into many subword units, which would significantly increase those subword related ratios if there are many rare words in dirty sentence.
+The reason why we cleaning the training set with ratios related to sub-word units is that those rare words in dirty sentence pairs are likely to be segmented into many sub-word units, which would significantly increase those ratios.

-We also provide tools to calculate above ratios with validation set, which are good and safe choices for data cleaning.
+We provide tools to calculate above ratios with validation set, which are good and safe choices for data cleaning.